linode/apl-docs/docs/for-devs/console/settings.md

 ### Grafana

 Enable to install a Grafana instance for the team.

 **Dependencies:**

-- The Grafana instance is automatically configured with a datasource for the Team's Prometheus.
+- The Grafana instance is automatically configured with a datasource for the Team's Prometheus if Prometheus for the Team is enabled.

-- If Loki (for logs) is enabled on the Platform, Grafana needs to be enabled here.
+- If Loki (for logs) is enabled on the Platform, Grafana needs to be enabled for the Team to able to see logs in Grafana.

 - Grafana is provisioned with multiple dashboards that rely on the Platform Prometheus.
 If Prometheus on the Platform is not enabled, these dashboards will not work!

 ### Prometheus